BuhoBlancoDA/spinhunters-app/doc/README.md

 ## Current Implementation

-The current implementation uses policies that allow authenticated users to perform all operations on the users and memberships tables.
-This is suitable for the current stage of development but should be reviewed and tightened before deploying to production.
+The current implementation uses restrictive policies that follow the principle of least privilege:

+1. Users can only read and update their own data in the `users` table, and can only insert their own profile with `id = auth.uid()`.
+2. Users can only read their own memberships in the `memberships` table.
+3. Only administrators (determined by the `admin_users` table and `is_admin()` function) can create, update, or delete memberships.
+4. All authenticated users can read payment methods, but only administrators can create, update, or delete them.
+5. Users can only read their own ledger entries, and only administrators can create, update, or delete ledger entries.

+These policies ensure that users can only access their own data and cannot perform operations that should be restricted to administrators.

-The SQL migration file `supabase/migrations/20240619_rls_memberships_users.sql` contains the current RLS policies.
+The SQL migration file `supabase/sql/03_schema_alignment.sql` contains the current RLS policies.

 ## Best Practices